-- 4.1 the board of a listed entity should: - (a) have an audit committee which - (1) has at least three members, all of who are non-executive directors and a majority of whom are independent directors; and - (2) is chaired by an independent director, who is not a chair of the board, and disclose:
+- (a) have an audit committee which - (1) has at least three members, all of who are non-executive directors and a majority of whom are independent directors; and - (2) is chaired by an independent director, who is not a chair of the board, and disclose:

-- (3) the charter of the committee; - (4) the relevant qualifications of the members of the committee; and - (5) in relation to each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or - (b) if it does not have an audit committee, disclose that fact and the processes it employs that independently verify and safeguard the integrity of its corporate reporting, including the processes for the appointment and removal of the external auditor and the rotation of the audit engagement partner.
+- (3) the charter of the committee: - (4) the relevant qualifications of the members of the committee; and - (5) in relation to each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or - (b) if it does not have an audit committee, disclose that fact and the processes it employs that independently verify and safeguard the integrity of its corporate reporting, including the processes for the appointment and removal of the external auditor and the rotation of the audit engagement partner.

-The Audit committee is comprised of three directors Mr Neil Hackett (Audit Committee Chairman), Mr Charles Lew, Mr Guy Robertson and Mr Mal Randall (appointed 11 February 2019).
-Mr Hackett and Mr Randall are independent directors.
+The Audit Committee is comprised of three directors Mr Neil Hackett (Audit Committee Chairman), Mr Charles Lew, Mr Guy Robertson and Mr Malcolm Randall.
+Messrs Hackett and Randall are considered independent directors.

-The company has adopted an Audit Committee charter.
-It is publicly available on the Hastings website.
+The Company has adopted an Audit Committee charter which is publicly available on the Company website.

-SAFEGUARD THE INTEGRITY OF CORPORATES REPORTS

 The Audit Committee met twice during the course of the year.
+The membership of the Audit Committee consists of:

+Audit Committee Member Qualifications & Experience

-Mr Hackett is a Bachelor of Economics with substantial experience with ASIC and ASX listed companies.
-Mr Charles Lew has over 30 years' experience as an investment banker with appropriate qualifications in finance and accounting.
-Mr Robertson is a Chartered Accountant with over 30 years' experience as a CFO and Finance Director.
-Mr. Randall, a Bachelor of Applied Chemistry is an experienced mining executive with experience in chairing ASX listed companies.
+Neil Hackett - Bachelor of Economics with substantial experience with ASIC and ASX listed companies and is an educator for the Australian Institute of Company Directors (AICD).

+Charles Lew - More than 30 years' experience as an investment banker with appropriate qualifications in finance and accounting.

+Guy Robertson - Bachelor of Commerce (Hons.), Chartered Accountant with over 30 years' experience as a CFO and Finance Director.

+Malcolm Randall - Bachelor of Applied Chemistry is an experienced mining executive with experience in chairing ASX listed companies.

-The Audit Committee provides a forum for the effective communication between the board and external auditors.
-The committee reviews:
+The Audit Committee provides a forum for the effective communication between the Board and external auditors and reviews:

-- The annual and half-year financial reports and accounts prior to their approval by the board; - The effectiveness of management information systems and systems of internal control; and - The efficiency and effectiveness of the external audit functions.
+- · The annual and half-year financial reports and accounts prior to their approval by the Board; - The effectiveness of management information systems and systems of internal control via performance evaluations by the internal audit function; and - The efficiency and effectiveness of the external audit functions.

-The committee meets with and receives regular reports from the external auditors concerning any matters that arise in connection with the performance of their role, including the adequacy of internal controls.
+The Audit Committee meets with, and receives regular reports from, the external Company auditors concerning any matters arising in connection with the performance of their role, including the adequacy of internal controls.

-The Audit Committee also reviews the Hastings Corporate Governance and Risk Management processes to ensure that they are effective for a listed public company appropriate to its market capitalisation.
+The Audit Committee also reviews the Hastings Corporate Governance and Risk Management processes to ensure they are effective for a listed public company appropriate to its market capitalisation.